ams/cadr4/README.md

   - ttl: contains all the ICs that are used by the CADR.
     Specifically, 74s are organized under sn74.vhd.

+  - cadr4.vhd: contains a exact transliteration of the original CADR schematics, with a testbench that is capable of running it in cadr4_tb.vhd.

 ## CADR

 Guts from Tom Knight's master thesis "Implementation of a list